-I have already declaimed on the current debate about the Confederate Flag and the ensuing spate political correctness–which I feel is more an exercise in bait and switch than dealing with the real issues–but the Confederate Battle Flag has been a bone of contention before, under different circumstances.
-Ambrose Bierce, whom regular readers of my blog may be aware I have spent several years researching and writing about, weighed in on the previous flag dispute.
+Ambrose Bierce, whom I have spent several years researching and writing about, weighed in on the previous flag dispute.
 At that time, it had little to do with the issue of racism–since whites north and south were all on the same page–racist–but rather with the return of the actual battle flags to the South.
-After the war, northern politicians could be assured of getting votes if they “waved the bloody shirt”–reminded voters of the loss of northern lives in the Civil War; that this was as self-serving bloviating as the sudden rush of political correctness now is perhaps goes without saying.
+After the war, northern politicians could be assured of getting votes if they “waved the bloody shirt”–reminded voters of the loss of northern lives in the Civil War; that this was as self-serving bloviating perhaps goes without saying.
 Then, as now, there were any number of “chicken-hawks” –politicians who had not fought in the war but acted as though they had–who raged against returning the battle standards to the Southern states.

-Among those who argued for conciliation and return of these symbols–not of Secession per se, but of the many men on the other side who also suffered and died–was Ambrose Bierce.
+Among those who argued for conciliation and return of these symbols, not in praise of their cause, but in honor of the many men on the other side who had also suffered and died–was Ambrose Bierce.
 It is in this context that Bierce’s poem should be understood:

 The Confederate Flags